Toggle: English / Spanish

 - Eczema (atopic dermatitis) -- tends to happen in people with allergies or asthma.
 The rash is generally red, itchy, and scaly.

 - Impetigo -- common in children, this infection is from bacteria that live in the top layers of the skin.
-Appears as red sores that turn into blisters, ooze, then crust over.
+It appears as red sores that turn into blisters, ooze, then crust over.

 - Shingles -- a painful blistered skin condition caused by the same virus as chickenpox.
 The virus can lie dormant in your body for many years and re-emerge as shingles.